Pgamboan/Proyecto-FIS/bitacoraFIS.md

 *Date: Tuesday, November 16th, 2021.
 (19:30)
 * Description:
 * Activities:
-    * Pablo Gamboa -
+    * Pablo Gamboa and Diego Arreola - Writing of the document in markdown.
-    * Jose Chi -
+    * Jose Chi and Abraham Cruz - Implementation of the MAC address input.
-    * Diego Arreola -
-    * Diego Alamilla - Summary that explains the progress on this sprint.
+    * Diego Alamilla - Summary that explains the progress made in the third sprint.
-    * Abraham Cruz -

 ### Meeting 24 - Revewing details with our menthor.
 *Date: Tuesday, November 17th, 2021.
 (11:00)